-Pete Obermueller is the Executive Director of the Wyoming County Commissioners Association, a post he has held since November of 2013.
-As Executive Director, his duties include representing the state’s county commissioners before the Wyoming State Legislature, working collaboratively with the Wyoming Governor’s office and other state agencies on local government issues, and providing outreach and guidance to county leaders across the state.
+Jerimiah Rieman serves as Wyoming County Commissioners Association's Executive Director, representing the state’s county commissioners before the Wyoming State Legislature, working collaboratively with the Wyoming governor’s office and other state agencies on local government issues, and providing outreach and guidance to county leaders across the state.

 Kelli Little serves as the Wyoming County Commissioners Association’s Deputy Director.
 Kelli’s duties with the WCCA include office management, member services, internal and external communications, meeting planning, and press relations.

 A graduate of the University of Wyoming with a Bachelor’s degree in Journalism, she has experience in communications, public relations, marketing and event planning.
 Prior to joining the WCCA staff, Ms. Little worked as a Marketing Assistant at M.C.
 Schaff & Associates, an engineering firm based in Scottsbluff, Neb., and as the Communications Assistant at Powder River Energy Corporation, an electric cooperative in Gillette.

 Kelli and her husband are the proud parents of two daughters.
 As a Wyoming native, she enjoys outdoor activities, especially hiking and fishing; and also enjoys cooking and entertaining.